riscv-europe/summit-website-development/summit/2025/side-events.md

 facilities and accommodation to host meetings at their premises located at [30 rue Cabanis, 75014 Paris](https://maps.app.goo.gl/xgC3pgiuuqeUmN3S6).
-For further information, please contact [Ms Emma Nezondet](mailto:nezondet@fiap.fr?subject=Meeting room for a RISC-V Side Event on Fri 16 May) directly.
+For further information on pricing and conditions, please contact [Ms Emma Nezondet](mailto:nezondet@fiap.fr?subject=Meeting room for a RISC-V Side Event on Fri 16 May) directly.